iVis-at-Bilkent/sbgnviz.js/README.md

  * `noneIsNotHighlighted()` Returns true if there is no element having 'unhighlighted' class.
  * `deleteNodesSmart(nodes)` Extends the given nodes list in a smart way to leave the map intact and removes the resulting list.
  * `deleteElesSimple` Removes the given elements in a simple way.
+ * `getPortsOrdering` Return ordering of ports of a node.
+Possible return values are 'L-to-R', 'R-to-L', 'T-to-B', 'B-to-T', 'none'.

 `sbgnviz.undoRedoActionFunctions`